felippe-regazio/sh-simple-deployer/README.md

 1. \*Unix local system with rsync and git installed.
 2. \*Unix server with Rsync and SSH connection enabled.

+Most of this requirements are just a default configuration for any \*Unix system.

 # Git ?

 This script was made to work with git.
 But if your project its not using git, there is no problem.